-&lt;sup>7 Rachel and Summers (2019) point out that estimates of the natural real rate for the United States and other open economies typically take the trade imbalance, an endogenous variable in general equilibrium, as given.
-This ignores the downward in a country with a persistent current account deficit on the equilibrium natural rate from domestic demand exceeding potential output, or equivalently of domestic investment exceeding saving.
-Consequently, they estimate the natural real rate using aggregated data for all advanced economies, as if they formed a single, fully integrated economy (and ignore the contribution of saving from the emerging economies in the rest of the world).
-As a result of including many countries with high real interest rates in the 1980s, their estimate of r\ exhibits a steeper path of decline than those for the individual countries included in Holston et al. (2017).
+7 Rachel and Summers (2019) point out that estimates of the natural real rate for the United States and other open economies typically take the trade imbalance, an endogenous variable in general equilibrium, as given.
+This ignores the downward effect on rin a country running a persistent current account deficit from domestic demand exceeding potential output, or equivalently from domestic investment exceeding saving.
+Consequently, they estimate r using aggregated data for all advanced economies, as if they formed a single, fully integrated economy (and ignore the contribution of saving from emerging economies in the rest of the world).
+As a result of including many countries with high real interest rates in the 1980s, their estimate of r is higher in the early part of their sample than those for the individual countries included in Holston et al. (2017).